 How far will you go to be the best?
-Nobby Jones was a soccer legend and is faced with a life-changing decision.
+Georgie Goode was a soccer legend and is faced with a life-changing decision.
 He tells his story to Maria, a café owner.
 She finds out about his difficult childhood, his rise to stardom in the world of soccer, and the event that changed his life forever.
 This book is great for young (and not so young) soccer fans everywhere.

 Excerpt from Fair Play